wearecixot/app/README.md

 # Calorcity

-Calorcity is a mobile application that encourages sustainable living by rewarding users for eco-friendly activities such as running, biking, and using public transportation.
+Calorcity is a web application that encourages sustainable living by rewarding users for eco-friendly activities such as running, biking, and using public transportation.

 ## Features